Mark A. Ashwill, Ph.D., Co-Founder & Managing Director, Capstone Vietnam

 It was my privilege and honor to have worked with the late Dr. Harold W. Stevenson, the project director and a professor at the University of Michigan at the time.
 Dr. Stevenson was a developmental psychologist whose comprehensive studies in the 1980s showed that schoolchildren in Asia outperformed US American children often because they simply worked harder.

 In 2003, I became the first US American to be awarded a Fulbright Senior Specialist Grant to Viet Nam.
-I have served as an adviser to VietAbroader since its founding in 2004, am a member of the advisory board of Teachers for Vietnam, a U.S.-based non-profit organization.
+(Follow this link to see my Fulbright profile.)
+I have served as an adviser to VietAbroader, a student-run, nonprofit whose slogan is Empower Vietnamese Youth, since its founding in 2004, and am a member of the advisory board of Teachers for Vietnam, a U.S.-based non-profit organization.

-I’ve written and presented widely on issues related to Viet Nam, US-Viet Nam relations, Vietnamese studying overseas, international student recruitment, accreditation, international student access and equity, the use of education as a tool of soft power, global citizenship education, and the development of intercultural competence.
+I’ve written and presented widely on issues related to Viet Nam, US-Viet Nam relations, Vietnamese studying overseas, international student recruitment, accreditation, commissions-based recruitment, international student access and equity, the use of education as a tool of soft power, nationalism, global citizenship education, and the development of intercultural competence.

 I’ve been an external reviewer for the Comparative Education Review, published by The University of Chicago Press, and am currently one for the Journal of Studies in International Education, published by Boston College (US) and La Trobe University (Australia).

-- Keys to Successful Non-Commission-Based Recruitment in Vietnam, NAFSA: Association of International Educators annual conference, 2 June 2017, Los Angeles, CA. Chair and panelist.
+- Keys to Successful Non-Commission-Based Recruitment in Viet Nam, NAFSA annual conference, 2 June 2017, Los Angeles, CA. Chair and panelist.

-- Introducing the Elephant in the Room: US Nationalism, Annual Conference of the Association of International Education Administrators (AIEA), February 2017, Washington, D.C.
+- Introducing the Elephant in the Room: US Nationalism, annual conference of the Association of International Education Administrators (AIEA), February 2017, Washington, D.C.
 Chair and panelist.